nztim/logger2/readme.md

 ### Changelog

-* v1.0: Complete rewrite using monolog handlers, only basic functionality retained - do not upgrade without reviewing and updating all use of this package.
+* v1.0: Complete rewrite using monolog handlers, only basic functionality retained.
+RequestInfo method removed.
+Do not upgrade without reviewing and updating all use of this package.